zangrand/ansible-k8s/README.md

 ```
 # kubectl apply -f kcluster.yaml
 ```
-The namespace must be the same declared for the spark operator.
+The namespace in this case is set to default.
 For further details see https://strimzi.io/docs/master/#assembly-deployment-configuration-str

 A topic for the Kafka cluster can be declared with the following yaml file, ktopic.yaml: